Karl Pauker

 Karl Viktorovich Pauker (Карл Ви́кторович Па́укер; January 1893 – 14 August 1937) was an NKVD officer and head of Joseph Stalin's personal security until his arrest and execution.

-Pauker was born into Jewish family in Lviv, which was then part of Austria-Hungary.
-Prior to the war he was a hairdresser working in the Budapest Opera house.
-He served in the Austro-Hungarian army in World War I and was taken as a prisoner of war by the Russians in 1916.
+Pauker was born into a Jewish family in Lemberg (modern-day Lviv), then part of Austria-Hungary.
+Prior to World War I he was a hairdresser working in the Budapest Opera house.
+He served in the Austro-Hungarian army and was taken as a prisoner of war by the Russians in 1916.
 Pauker elected to stay in Russia after the revolution and joined the Communist Party in 1918.

 Pauker joined the Cheka and became Stalin's bodyguard in 1924.
 Pauker took an active part in the purges, including the executions of Grigory Zinoviev and Lev Kamenev.

-Pauker was arrested on 15 April 1937, according to Simon Sebag Montefiore, because he "knew too much and lived too well", and he was executed quietly without trial on 14 August 1937.
-He was not posthumously rehabilitated.
+He himself became a victim of the Great Purge, arrested on 15 April 1937.
+According to Simon Sebag Montefiore, it was because he "knew too much and lived too well".
+He was executed quietly without trial on 14 August 1937.
+Pauker was not posthumously rehabilitated.

+Biography

+Pauker was born on 30 January 1893 in the city of Lemberg within the Kingdom of Galicia and Lodomeria, in the Cisleithanian part of the dual monarchy of Austria-Hungary.
+His family were Jewish-Hungarians and prior to World War I, he worked as a hairdresser at the Budapest Opera house in Hungary.
+He served as part of the Austro-Hungarian army in World War I until he was captured as a prisoner-of-war by the Russians in 1916.
+Pauker ultimately decided to stay in Russia and joined the Bolshevik secret police, the Cheka.

+For the members of the Politburo, Pauker became a source to get delicacies, cars, and other products that were difficult to attain.
+He may have also provided Stalin, Mikhail Kalinin and Kliment Voroshilov with girls.

+Pauker played a role in the funerals of several prominent Soviets.
+Stalin assigned Pauker with Dora Khazan (wife of Andrey Andreyev) and Avel Yenukidze to preside over the funeral commission for his second wife Nadezhda Alliluyeva, who committed suicide on 9 November 1932.
+In the funeral, Pauker was placed in charge of organising the two orchestras - one being military and the other a theatrical orchestra of fifty instruments - that were going to play at the funeral.
+At the funeral of Sergei Kirov, assassinated on 1 December 1934, Pauker was in charge of the tight security at the Hall of Columns in the House of the Unions.
+After the death of writer Maxim Gorky on 18 June 1936, Stalin assigned Pauker to supervise the body's transfer from Gorki-10 in Moscow Oblast (west of Moscow city) to the Hall of Columns.